-Application materials are available in March.
-This year, applications are due May 1, 2015.
+Application materials are available in February.
+This year, applications are due May 1, 2016 at 11:59 pm.
 A panel of arts educators and administrators reads the applications, rates them based on agreed upon criteria, and meets to discuss and make recommendations.
 After HSFCA Board approval of the recommendations, schools and artists are notified.
 Residencies must be completed by the end of the school year.

 How many schools and artists received grants